nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

   -  Use command like `\raggedright`, text align is not fully supported.
 This add align information into the `class` attribute of `\elem{note}` and the string matching break down.
 Note that `\raggedright` is bypassed.
   -  Usage of `multicol` is bypassed.
 But it should be possible to use it elsewhere (create newcommand).
   -  Translate equation into mathml, but it can be easily changed
-  -  Use AMC numeric, or open question
+  -  Use AMC numeric with computed results, or open question
   -  Only the main commands of the package `automultiplechoice.sty` are supported in french.
 The English keywords support is on-going.
 The list of supported keywords can be seen in `automultiplechoice.sty.ltxml`
   -  You cannot remove the add of "None of these answers are correct" choice at the end of each multiple question.